jucacrispim/toxicbuild/docs/source/index.rst

 .. |toxicbuild-logo| image:: ./_static/Logo.svg
     :alt: Simple and flexible continuous itegration tool.

-ToxicBuild is an simple, easy-to-install, distributed continuous integration tool that enables you to have full control of your build/test/release process.
+ToxicBuild is a simple, easy-to-install, distributed continuous integration tool that enables you to have full control of your build/test/release process.